King of the Hill: Revival

 In August 2017, Judge and Daniels were revealed to have talked with Fox executives about a potential revival.
 In an interview with Rotten Tomatoes the following March, Judge said he would want the revived series to include aged characters, such as an older Bobby.
 In March 2020, Daniels revealed that Judge and he had an idea for the reboot.
 Daniels stated: "We do have a plan for it and it's pretty funny.
 So maybe one day."
 In March 2021, writer Brent Forrester stated that a reboot was currently underway, stating in a tweet: "I am sure Greg Daniels and Mike Judge will murder me for sharing this but...
 HELL YES.
 They are in hot negotiations to bring back King of the Hill."
 The reboot will possibly feature "aged-up characters".

 In January 2022, Judge and Daniels announced the formation of a new company called Bandera Entertainment, with a revival of King of the Hill being one of several series in development.

 During a panel at Comic-Con 2022, Judge stated that the show "has a very good chance of coming back".
 In September 2022, Fox Entertainment president Michael Thorn confirmed that the series would not air on Fox, with the reason being that Fox, which had split away from rights holder 20th Television Animation following the acquisition of 21st Century Fox by Disney, prefers to have full ownership of whatever new shows they air.

 On January 31, 2023, a revival on Hulu was officially confirmed to be ordered.
 Judge, Najimy, Root, Adlon, and Tom were all expected to reprise their roles.
 With Murphy and Petty's deaths, how the characters of Luanne and Lucky would be handled was not announced, and whether Huss would return as Kahn was unknown.
-On May 1, 2023, Root had stated that the new revival will also have a time jump taking place years after the series finale where Bobby is "older".
+On May 1, 2023, Root had stated that the new revival would also have a time jump taking place years after the series finale where Bobby is "older".
 Hardwick was also confirmed to reprise his role as Dale Gribble, but died in August 2023 before any new episodes made it to air.
 Later, Hardwick was revealed to have recorded six episodes prior to his death.

-To promote the revival, the San Antonio-based Alamo Beer Co. will be partnering with Hulu to release King of the Hill-inspired Alamo Beer, which will launch in 2025.